 If your child does have croup, the doctor will:

-- Not prescribe an antibiotic, since viruses cause croup.
+- Not prescribe an antibiotic, because viruses cause croup.
 Remember that antibiotics treat only bacteria, never viruses.
-If doctors use them unnecessarily for viral infections, bacteria will become resistant to them, and the antibiotics won’t work when they are needed to treat a future bacterial infection.

 - Recommend ways to make breathing easier and calm the cough.

 - Discuss the things you should watch for at home.

 - Tell you if your child should be seen again.
 Usually no follow-up visit is required if your child is feeling better.

 - For mild pain and fever, try acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

 - Cold medicines, including decongestants (pseudoephedrine), cough suppressants (dextromethorphan) and expectorants (guaifenesin), do not improve symptoms of croup.